jchsoft/midget_jobs/README.md

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install midget_job
+Then run

+    $ rails generate midget_jobs:install

+This generator creates an initializer file at config/initializers and migrations to db/migrate

 ## Usage

-TODO: Write usage instructions here
+Just use [ActiveJob](https://github.com/rails/rails/tree/master/activejob) as described in [Guides](https://guides.rubyonrails.org/active_job_basics.html)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/midget_job.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jchsoft/midget_jobs.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License